flatironinstitute/spikeforest_old/README.md

 In the future we will provide conda packages for these.

+### For developers
+Run [`devel/setup_python.sh`](https://github.com/flatironinstitute/spikeforest/blob/master/devel/setup_python.sh) to setup a conda environment (default is `spikeforest`) unless you specify an environment (e.g. `devel/setup_python my_env`).
+It will install all [necessary dependencies](https://github.com/flatironinstitute/spikeforest/blob/master/devel/requirements.txt) to develop and use SpikeForest.

 ## Basic usage

 ![Basic flow chart - SpikeForest](docs/basic_flow_chart_spikeforest.jpg?raw=true "Basic flow chart - SpikeForest")